![]() |

 This was the first cover by Rockwell to appear on Peoples Popular Monthly.
 Peoples Popular Monthly only published three Rockwell covers, all in 1917.
 Rockwell only submitted to this smaller magazine after the publishers of the larger magazines had declined to publish the cover illustration.

-You can see the second Peoples Popular Monthly cover, Two Boys Making Ice Cream, here.
+You can see the other two Peoples Popular Monthly covers here: Girl with Christmas Doll and Two Boys Making Ice Cream.

 Clearly, Rockwell's first choice of publication was The Saturday Evening Post.
 He believed that the Saturday Evening Post cover was America's biggest showcase window for artists.
 And his career confirmed this.